arurion/memoryhog/README.md

 # memoryhog
-memory hog by too many web worker or too many array. use lang is japanese. code is incomplete.
+memory hog by too many web worker or too many array.<br>
+use lang is japanese.<br>
+code is incomplete.